Pedro-maciel-pinheiro/new-portfolio/README.md

 About Me
 I am a passionate and dedicated Front End Developer with a strong focus on creating dynamic and user-friendly web applications.
+My expertise lies in using modern technologies and frameworks to build responsive and interactive user interfaces.

 Skills and Technologies